YoonjinXD/T-FOLEY/README.md

     The class_name **must be** one of the class name of [2023 DCASE Task7 dataset](https://dcase.community/challenge2023/task-foley-sound-synthesis).
 The list of the class name: `"DogBark", "Footstep", "GunShot", "Keyboard", "MovingMotorVehicle", "Rain", "Sneeze_Cough"`

 4. The generated samples would be saved in the `./results` directory.
+5. For FAD evaluation, we utilized this toolkit: [FAD tookit](https://github.com/jnwnlee/fadtk)

 ## Training